 Experian IdentityWorks has two paid plans.
 One option is for individuals ($24.99/month) and one option is for families ($34.99/month).
 The family tier allows you to add a second adult and up to 10 children on the account.

 You only can pay month to month, as there is no annual payment option.
 This means IdentityWorks does not offer a discount if you want to pay on an annual contract.
 On the plus side, you aren’t on the hook for 9 or 10 months of payments if you decide after a couple of months that you no longer want the service.

 Ultimately, its prices are about average versus other ID theft protection services.

 Experian does offer a free tier, called the Basic tier, that offers free credit reports and a credit score from Experian.
 It also offers basic credit monitoring and alerts.
 This is a good tier for providing the absolute minimum in terms of watching your credit for odd circumstances, but it doesn’t offer much in the way of traditional ID theft protection tracking.

 Auto renewal options

 At the time of signup, you must agree to the automatic renewal process for Experian IdentityWorks.
-You must provide a credit card at signup for the 30-day free trial (something that IdentityWorks did not require in the past).
+You must provide a credit card at signup for the seven-day free trial (something that IdentityWorks did not require in the past).

 Each month that your account comes up for renewal, IdentityWorks automatically charges your payment method unless you cancel before the next billing date.
 In other words, don’t put off canceling the service if you no longer want to pay for it.